Natural Gas As A Climate Fix Sparks Friction

 SHOGREN: Bartholomew isn't leaving the Sierra Club, but she's upset about its boosterism for natural gas.
 The group's executive director Carl Pope says she's got lots of company.

-Mr. CARL POPE (Executive Director, Sierra Club): Well, it has caused friction and it's going to cause friction.
+CARL POPE: Well, it has caused friction and it's going to cause friction.

 SHOGREN: Pope says the Sierra Club's leadership decided it had to come up with a practical prescription for how the country could slash greenhouse gas emissions.